 - Observe a driver staggering or appearing unsteady on their feet as they walk towards their car.

-- If your in line at a store and detect the odour of alcohol coming from another customer & you see them later enter a car as the driver.
+- If you're in line at a store and detect the odour of alcohol coming from another customer & you see them later enter a car as the driver.

 I've spotted a possible Impaired Driver - Now what?